 - Exerting determination to reach a goal without showing weakness.

 Spear and Sword:

 As a weapon related to the Roman god of war, spears and swords are kind of no-brainer god symbols for Mars.
 Weapons were sacred things to the Roman culture.
-They carried an energy...an essence that was deeply profound to a warrior.
-Every knick, scratch and chip told a story of a victory won.
+They carried an energy…an essence that was deeply profound to a warrior.
+Every nick, scratch and chip told a story of a victory won.
 Spears and swords represent power, strength, domination and control.
-Aside from their war-like associations, it's interesting to note spears and swords are also very male symbols.
+Aside from their war-like associations, it’s interesting to note spears and swords are also very male symbols.
 Not to get too graphic, but these weapons are quite phallic.
-Hey, I'm not the only one to make this erect association.
-Swords have been seen as phallic symbols way before I got on the symbol-scene.
-My 'point' (pardon the pun, lol) is this...as a male symbol, swords represent: Virility, Conquer, Status, Worthiness.
-As god symbols go, swords and spears associated with Mars speak to us in these terms:
+Hey, I’m not the only one to make this erect association.
+Nothing personal.

 Check out more on sword symbolism here.

 What’s important (to me), is paying tribute to the warriors who have sacrificed themselves so I can sit at my desk in this very moment writing about god symbols that honor the warrior archetype.
 Foremost, this article about Mars and his symbols is intended to be a respectful account of the god’s importance in history – as well as the importance of god symbols associated with Mars.

 As always, I hope you enjoyed this perspective.

 If you liked this article, check out the related links at the end of this page for more keen symbolic meanings.